Inklingo

 El gato está jugando atrás del sofá.

-The cat is playing in the back of the sofa.
+The cat is playing behind the sofa.

 Examples